zalando/zalando.github.io/_posts/2019-05-09-How-We-Release-Code.md

 When source code is released as open source, you are essentially giving away something of value, you are also taking responsibility for spending time and resources on the additional overhead associated with open sourcing, this loss of value and use of resources should be justified, there are multiple ways to look at this, such as:

 1. The project contributes positively to the employer branding efforts and supports hiring of tech talent
-2. The project establishes the company as a leader in a certain area
+2. The project helps establish the company as a leader in a certain domain
 3. The project will gain features and bugfixes from external community members
 4. The maintainer team could gain valuable knowledge through collaborating with external community members

 For Zalando we've seen several projects contribute to our employer branding efforts, it is however a byproduct and should not be the main reason for open sourcing.
-It is ofcourse nice that Zalando is recognised for its Kubernetes (External-Dns, StacksetController, es-operatpr), PostGres (Patroni and pg-operator) and Machine Learning projects (Flair and Fashion-mnist), but is a value which is hard to measure the effect of and not a long-term motivator.
+It is ofcourse nice that Zalando is recognised for its Kubernetes ([External-Dns](https://github.com/kubernetes-incubator/external-dns), [Stackset-Controller](https://github.com/zalando-incubator/stackset-controller), [es-operator](https://github.com/zalando-incubator/es-operator), PostGreSQL ([Patroni](https://github.com/zalando/patroni) and [postgres-operator](https://github.com/zalando/postgres-operator) and Machine Learning projects ([Flair](https://github.com/zalandoresearch/flair) and [Fashion-mnist](https://github.com/zalandoresearch/fashion-mnist), but it is a value which is hard to measure the effect of and not a long-term motivator for neither the maintainer or company.

 ### Reviwing project quality
-Besides discussing the WHY, the open source team looks compliance-specific areas which could be a blocker for releasing:
+Besides discussing the WHY, the open source team looks at compliance-specific areas which could be a blocker for releasing:

 1. Do we use dependencies which have incompatible licensing
 2. Does the source code contain anything confidential (such as tokens, urls, passwords, etc)